BibleWorks on Apple Silicon & Retina Displays

 Blocking WAN Access (Windows Firewall)

-If you want to isolate the Windows 10 from the internet the easiest method would be using "Windows Defender Firewall with Advanced Security" (It's silly that they 1) have two firewalls, 2) tacked 'Defender' in the name to make it even longer but I digress).
+If you want to isolate the Windows 10 from the internet (while obviously still retaining LAN access) the easiest method would be using "Windows Defender Firewall with Advanced Security" (It's silly that they 1) have two firewalls, 2) tacked 'Defender' in the name to make it even longer but I digress).
 We'll assume you're using the standard 192.168.0.x.
 If you don't know what subnets are or haven't set up your home network, you'll need to consult with the person who did.

 - Allow Outbound LAN Traffic: